oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 organized into profiles.

-In the example above, a relationship can be established from the application server Node Template to the database Node Template with the meaning “depends on”, and from both the application and DBMS Node Templates to the compute Node Template with meaning “deployed on”.
+In the example above, a relationship can be established from the application server node template to the database node template with the meaning *depends on*, and from both the application and DBMS node templates to the compute node template with meaning *deployed on*.

-Note that in this specification, relationship templates more frequently referred to as **requirements** for reasons that will be explained next.

 <!----
 {"id": "95", "author": "Calin Curescu", "date": "2020-06-22T17:58:00Z", "comment": "Will this be understood correctly, since\nthis is part of the node requirement and not relationship template as\nsuch.", "target": "Node templates may include one or more\n<span class=\"comment-start\" id=\"96\" author=\"Chris Lauwers\"\ndate=\"2021-01-18T18:20:00Z\">Mike Rehder suggested to use the general\nterm \u201crelations\u201d to avoid reference to \u201crelationship templates\u201d or\ntypes.</span>*relationships* "}-->

 <!----
 {"id": "97", "author": "Michael Rehder", "date": "2020-12-15T08:49:00Z", "comment": "New term!
-It\u2019s\nconfusing to have \u201cService Template\u201d and \u201cService Topology Graph\u201d and\n\u201cTopology Template\u201d.", "target": "service topology\ngraph"}-->
+It\u2019s\nconfusing to have \u201cservice template\u201d and \u201cService Topology Graph\u201d and\n\u201cTopology Template\u201d.", "target": "service topology\ngraph"}-->

 <!----
 {"id": "98", "author": "Chris Lauwers", "date": "2021-01-18T18:17:00Z", "comment": "Should we introduce \u201cservice topology graph\u201d\nwhen what we mean is really the \u201cinstance\nmodel\u201d.", "target": "The"}-->